 What Are the Benefits of Child or Youth Mental Health Services?

-National statistics show that one out of four children will have a mental illness during childhood.
-Children diagnosed and treated are more likely to succeed at home and in the community.
+National statistics show that one out of five children will have a mental illness during their childhood that will greatly impact their development and ability to learn in the school setting.
+Early identification of a child's diagnosis and intervention can help the child succeed at home and in the community.

 These services are based upon the child’s strengths, needs and preferences.
 The benefits include: